-- (1) (a) Subject to the provisions of the law governing the public service and the provisions of paragraph (b) of this subsection and of section 10, the Minister may appoint for any district or sub-district a magistrate, one or more additional magistrates or one or more assistant magistrates and for every regional division a magistrate or magistrates. - (aA) The Minister may, in a particular case or generally and subject to such directions as he may deem fit, delegate the power conferred upon him by paragraph (a) to the Secretary or a deputy-secretary of his department, or, in respect of a district, sub-district or regional division situated wholly or partly in the Transkei as defined in section 2 of the Transkei Constitution Act, 1963 (Act No. 48 of 1963), or in an area for which a legislative council has been established under the Development of Self-government for Native Nations in South-West Africa Act, 1968 (Act No. 54 of 1968), or for which a legislative assembly has been established under the Bantu Homelands Constitution Act, 1971 (Act No. 21 of 1971), to any officer of his department who holds the office of secretary or director of the department of justice of the Transkei as so defined or of the area in question, as the case may be.
+- (1) (a) Subject to the provisions of the law governing the public service and the provisions of paragraph (b) of this subsection and of section 10, the Minister may appoint for any district or sub-district a magistrate, one or more additional magistrates or one or more assistant magistrates and for every regional division a magistrate or magistrates. - (aA) The Minister may, in a particular case or generally and subject to such directions as he may deem fit, delegate the power conferred upon him by paragraph (a) to the Director-General of his department or another officer of that department with the rank of director or an equivalent or higher rank, or, in respect of a district, sub-district or regional division situated wholly or partly in an area for which a legislative assembly has been established under the National States Constitution Act, 1971 (Act No. 21 of 1971), to any officer of his department who holds the office of secretary or director of a department of the government of the area concerned.

-[paragraph (aA) inserted by section 11 of Act 29 of 1974]
+[paragraph (aA) inserted by section 11 of Act 29 of 1974 and substituted by section 1 of Act 28 of 1981]